jaipack17/speech-to-text/README.md

 # Documentation

+### Note: You must allow Microphone access for the website to generate dialogues.

+* Once you click [this](https://speechtotextcomp.vercel.app/) you will be taken to the website.
+Scroll down, you will see these components on your screen!

 ![snippet 2](https://user-images.githubusercontent.com/74130881/127673448-f9bb35e2-db02-40e9-b480-e9ffa7a30770.png)

-### Note: You must allow Microphone access for the website to generate dialogues.

 # Credits
 [vatsal]() - Backend (express.js, mongodb and python) <br/>